 Before you make a booking, take a moment to think about which style suits your needs best.
 Manual driving lessons tend to be more cost-effective and have more available instructors.
 They’ll also enable you to drive both manual and automatic cars once you pass.
 Automatic driving lessons can be pricier, and once you pass you will only be able to drive an automatic car, which may be a little more expensive to purchase.

 If you see yourself getting stuck in town centre traffic then you might want to go for an automatic.
 You won’t have to worry about constantly changing gears as you would in a manual.
 However, a manual could give you a greater sense of control on the country roads, and, if driven right, it could be more fuel efficient.

 Your instructor will help you pick your test centre once they think you are ready.
 After that they’ll make sure you’re practising all the right routes.
+Have a look at the DVSA page on test centres.
 There are two test centres in the Rochester postcode: